frebergguru/THP/README.md

-# The Hypnotize Project
+# The Hypnotize Project - Legacy code

-Legacy code - THIS PROJECT IS NOT UPDATED ANYMORE!!
+**THIS PROJECT IS NOT UPDATED ANYMORE!!**

 **Just uploaded for historical purposes**

-A old and simple outdated CMS made with PHP and MySQL.
+An old and simple outdated CMS made with PHP and MySQL.